How To Save Seeds and Teach Children About Plant Life Cycles

-Seed saving is just as it sounds – saving seeds from the fruit and vegetables you’ve grown in your garden to be planted the next year.
+Seed saving is just as it sounds – saving seeds from the fruits and vegetables you’ve grown in your garden so you can plant them the next year.
 It’s actually pretty simple, though there are some guidelines to follow for different varieties of plants.
 This year the only seeds we saved were from watermelons, squash, and beans.
-Today I’m going to show you how my girls and I saved some bean seeds, because they are the easiest!
+These seeds are all easy to save if you know how to do it.

 How to Save Bean Seeds

-Beans are probably the easiest plants to grow, and the easiest seeds to save.
-To begin you’ll need to plant your seeds and grow them in your garden.
+Beans are probably the easiest plants to grow and the easiest seeds to save.
+To begin, you’ll need to plant your seeds (store-bought or from a neighbor) and grow them in your garden.
 Simple enough, right?
-As you’re watching your beans grow, pay attention to which vines or bushes are the strongest and producing the best beans.
+As you’re watching your beans grow, pay attention to which vines or bushes (depending on which kind of beans you’re growing) are the strongest and produce the best beans.
 Once you’ve identified one or two plants that are doing very well, leave them alone!
-Don’t harvest those beans, we’re going to use them for seed saving.
+Don’t harvest those beans.
+You’ll use them for seed saving.

 More Seed Saving Resources:

 From Seed to Plant by Gail Gibbons is great for K-3.